git-town/git-town/website/src/commands/sync.md

 Use the `--dry-run` flag to test-drive this command.
 It prints the Git commands that would be run but doesn't execute them.

-### --no-push

-The `--no-push` argument disables all pushes of local commits to their tracking branch.

-### --stack / -s

-The `--stack` aka `-s` parameter makes Git Town sync all branches in the stack that the current branch belongs to.

 ### --verbose / -v